-The stock-based compensation expense during the year ended December 31, 2020 is \$3 (\$4 in 2019), and an equivalent amount was accounted for in Contributed surplus in the Equity Statements.
+The stock-based compensation expense during the year ended December 31, 2020 is \$3 (\$4 in 2019).

 The Black-Scholes option pricing model estimates the fair value of traded options that have no vesting restrictions and are fully transferable.
 Option pricing models also use assumptions that are highly subjective, including expected volatility of the underlying stocks.
 The expected volatility is based on historical volatility of the common shares as well as comparable market data analysis.
 Changes in assumptions can materially affect estimates of fair values.